Control 1.17: Endpoint Data Loss Prevention (Endpoint DLP)

 Why This Matters for FSI

-- SOX 404: Device-level data transfer restrictions support internal controls
+- SOX 404(a): Device-level data transfer restrictions support management's assertion of effective internal controls over financial reporting (ICFR).

-- PCI DSS 4.0: Restricts removable media access for cardholder data
+- PCI DSS 4.0 §9.4: Restricts removable media access for systems handling cardholder data.

 Control Description